Budget-friendly Summer Activities

 Visit a local factory or business

-Contact your local bottling plant or newspaper office to schedule a visit.
 Kids are fascinated to see how things are made.
 Many local businesses will allow you and your children to take a tour if you call ahead and schedule it.
 After the tour, have kids recreate the process at home using drawings or cardboard boxes and toy props.
 Older kids can create a timeline type comic strip or write a paragraph about what they saw during their new summer adventure and activities.

 Decorate the driveway or patio

-Use sidewalk chalk, fingerpaint, or poster paints to create a work of art in your driveway or on your patio.
+Use sidewalk chalk, finger paint, or poster paints to create a work of art in your driveway or on your patio.
 Challenge kids to make the largest design, the smallest design, the most realistic design, the design with the most colors, and so on.
 Don’t worry if it gets overwhelming and the kids get messy.
 It all washes off with soap and water.

 Create shadow art